metabaronespinosa/decentraland-ui-test/README.md

 To achieve this you will need to modify the existing redux module and/or add new ones, also you will need to adapt the react components to allow the user to fullfil all the necessary requirements by modifying the existing components/containers and/or adding new ones as well.

+You will need to make use of `decentraland-ui` components to build the missing parts of the frontend.
+You can see examples of the available components here: [Decentraland UI](https://ui.decentraland.org/).

 The final state of the frontend should look something like this:

 ![Screencast](https://user-images.githubusercontent.com/2781777/115337070-bf24b980-a176-11eb-89e5-d4690893271a.gif)